bijubjs/AVAlabama/README.md

 ## Abstract
-Agrivoltaic farm profitability in the southeastern US is poorly understood.
-We calculated the profitability of the tomato and strawberry agrivoltaics farms.
-We found that compensating 50\% capital expenditure costs through the Rural Energy for America Program makes agrivoltaics more attractive to producers but that at 25\% does not.
+Agrivoltaic profitability in the southeastern US is poorly understood.
+This study examines the profitability of tomato and strawberry agrivoltaics in Alabama.
+We found that reducing the Rural Energy for America Program’s coverage of capital investment of agrivoltaics from 50\% to 25\% will make agrivoltaics unprofitable.

 ## Keywords
 Benefit-cost analysis, Photovoltaic, Solar energy, Strawberry, Tomato